AD-Archer/Nixos/README.md

 *   Numerous auto-backup snapshots were recorded throughout the day by both arch and ad-archer.

 Highlight: Backup service PATH dependency addressed for stability.

+#### Part 2

+Here are the additional changes for today's NixOS flake log:

+*   Ensured the backup service has `bash` and `git` in its PATH for proper operation.
+*   Numerous automated backups were committed throughout the day, reflecting continuous development.
+*   Several manual progress checkpoints, notably "12/5/25 12.35AM" and "12/5/25 12.50AM", were recorded by different contributors.